vitalstarorg/smallscript/README.md

 tpkg.load()
     # We move the SmallScript to not_a_pkg/testpkg/TestObj.ss.
     # Package.load() will compile and save output to TestObj.py;
-    # then it load the metaclass defined in AnotherMeta SObject.
+    # then it loads the metaclasses defined in AnotherMeta SObject.

 tobj = rootContext.newInstance('AnotherMeta').name('tobj')
 self.assertEqual('AnotherMeta', tobj.metaname())